siddhantgoel/flask-filealchemy/README.md

 Plus, you can version control them so your application data and code are both checked in together and share history.

-Flask-FileAlchemy lets you enter your data in YAML formatted plain text files and loads them according to the [SQLAlchemy] models you've defined using [Flask-SQLAlchemy] This data is then put into whatever data store you're using (in-memory SQLite works best) and is then ready for your app to query however it pleases.
+Flask-FileAlchemy lets you enter your data in Markdown or YAML formatted plain text files and loads them according to the [SQLAlchemy] models you've defined using [Flask-SQLAlchemy] This data is then put into whatever data store you're using (in-memory SQLite works best) and is then ready for your app to query however it pleases.

 This lets you retain the comfort of dynamic sites without compromising on the simplicity of static sites.